turingschool-examples/code_retreat/robot/README.md

 ## Constraints

+For each session you'll use one of the following constraints:

-### Session 0 - Fundamentals
+### A. Fundamentals

 Get familiar with the project and use any and all tools/techniques you're comfortable with.

-### Session 1 - Short Methods
+### B. Short Methods/Functions

-Good Ruby tends to use short methods.
+Good programming tends to use short methods.
 Let's push that idea to an extreme.

-In this session, **write no methods longer than 3 lines**.
+In this session, **write no methods or functions longer than 3 lines**.

-The lines for the `def` and the matching `end` don't count, just the body of the method.
-Don't exceed 80 characters in line length or use semicolons -- that's missing the point.
+That's just counting the body of the method.
+Don't exceed 80 characters in line length -- that's missing the point.

-### Session 2 - If Statements & Keyboards
+### C. If Statements & Keyboards

 Corey Haines will tell you `if` statements aren't Object-Oriented Programming.

-In this session, build your implementation **without `if` statements**.
+In this session, build your implementation **without any `if` statements**.

+### D. Your Editor is Important

-While you're working on being more efficient, **code without using the mouse**.
+Work on being more efficient, **code without using the mouse**.

-### Session 3 - A Single Line of Code
+### E. A Single Line of Code

 Pairing with someone you don't know can be a bit tough.
 It's hard to share the workload evenly.

 In this session, alternate control of the typing after **each line of code**.

-**And** let's bring back in the ideas of no method longer than 3 lines and not using the mouse.

-### Session 4 - Enjoy the Silence
+### F. Enjoy the Silence

 Think you've got the hang of this problem?
 Pairing going well?
 Let's see how well you can communicate through code.

 In this session, **don't speak**.
-Communicate through code and, if you have to, comments.

-## Day 2

-The theme of today is JavaScript!
-By this point you should have a firm grasp of the problem itself, now it's time to focus just on the programming.

-### Session 5 - JavaScript Fundamentals

-First up, let's use any and all techniques available to you -- but it has to be in JavaScript!

-### Session 6 - Functional Planes
+### G. Functional Planes

-You can do great functional programming in JavaScript.
 In this session, implement your Robot in such a way that it has **no internal usage of North, South, East, and West**.

-Instead, implement a `Plane` which has a set of functions that handles all the knowledge around directions and coordinates.
+Instead, implement a `Plane` which has a set of functions/methods that handlee all the knowledge around directions and coordinates.
+If possible, implement a second plane that uses *eight* directions to demonstrate your functionality.

-### Session 7 - Dumb Keyboard
+### H. Tag & Dumb Keyboard

 Programming is about communication.
 In this session, when you're on the keyboard you should do **no thinking**.
-Instead, one half of the pair should serve as the dumb typist, while the non-typing half dictates everything that should be done.
+Instead, one half of the pair should serve as the dumb typist, while the non-typing half dictates everything that should be written.

+When the keyboardist says *"tag"* then the roles are swapped.

+### I. Testing Is Dumb

+Write the Robot without using automated tests.
+Think critically about what parts of the development are faster and slower.

+### J. Doing It Wrong

+Stretch your thinking by intentionally writing long, ugly code.
+Every line should push functionality forward, but use as many lines as you can.
+Think of it like "un-factoring".